saguijs/sagui/README.md

 ## Advanced configuration

+Webpack and Karma have both very rich plugins ecosystems already, so it is no point trying to create a new ecosystem on top of them.
+Instead Sagui aims to provide a good set of default configurations that can be easily disabled or extended.

+### Disabling a default behavior

-The internal architecture of Sagui is build arround plugins, each providing a set of functionalities that can be used during any of Sagui's actions.
+The internal architecture of Sagui is build around plugins, each providing a set of functionalities that can be used during any of Sagui's actions.

 If you need to disable any default behavior, it is possible via: